Philippe-Antoine Merlin de Douai: Consulate and Empire

 Merlin de Douai had no share in Napoleon Bonaparte's 18 Brumaire coup.
 Under the Consulate, Merlin de Douai accepted a minor position in the Cour de cassation, where he soon became procureur-général (Attorney General).
-Although he had no share in drawing up the Napoleonic code, he was very involved in matters regarding its application.
+Although he had no share in drawing up the Napoleonic Code, he was very involved in matters regarding its application.
 He became a member of the Conseil d'État, Count of the Empire, and Grand Officier de la Légion d'honneur.

-Exile and the July Monarchy
+Exile and July Monarchy

 Having resumed his functions during the Hundred Days, he was one of those banished on the Second Bourbon Restoration.

-The years of Merlin de Douai's exile were devoted to his Répertoire de jurisprudence (5th ed., 18 vols., Paris, 1827–1828) and to his Recueil alphabétique des questions de droit (4th ed., 8 vols., Paris, 1827–1828).
-At the 1830 July Revolution, he was able to return to France, and re-entered the Institut de France, of which he had been an original member, being admitted to the Academy of Political and Moral Sciences by the Orléans Monarchy.
-Merlin de Douai died in Paris.
+The years of his exile were devoted to his Répertoire de jurisprudence (5th ed., 18 vols., Paris, 1827–1828) and to his Recueil alphabétique des questions de droit (4th ed., 8 vols., Paris, 1827–1828).
+At the 1830 July Revolution, he returned to France and re-entered the Institut de France, of which he had been an original member.
+He was admitted to the Academy of Political and Moral Sciences by the July Monarchy.
+He died in Paris in 1838 at the age of 84.

 Personal life

-Merlin de Douai's son, Antoine François Eugène Merlin (1778–1854), was a well-known general in the French army, and served through most of the Napoleonic Wars.
+Merlin de Douai's son, Antoine François Eugène Merlin (1778–1854), was a well-known general in the French Revolutionary Army and served in most of the Napoleonic Wars.